AlvaroThg/AlvaroThg/README.md

 - I always want to help people.
 - I always wanted to be famous :(
 - My email alvarobaldiviezo8@gmail.com
-- My name is Alvaro, but you can call me ‘‘Alvarito’’
+- You can call me ‘‘Alvarito’’
 - Fun fact: I love to cook and I LOVE, I mean, REALLY LOVE chocolate :D

 See ya